Sipps1/MECN4020A---Exam-Practice/README.md

 - Clean, responsive interface
 - Easy deployment to cloud platforms

 > **Note:** The practice questions in this repository are for educational purposes only.
-If you are the copyright holder of any material and wish to have it removed, please contact me immediately at [your-email@example.com].
+If you are the copyright holder of any material and wish to have it removed, please contact me immediately by creating an issue.

 ---